JetBrains/intellij-sdk-docs/products/phpstorm/phpstorm.md

 > **Note** The OpenAPI is available for PhpStorm 6 and above.

-### Configuring build.gradle for PhpStorm Plugin Projects using Gradle
 Configuration of a Gradle-based PhpStorm plugin project is used as a tutorial in the section [Configuring Plugin Projects using the IntelliJ IDEA Product Attribute](/products/dev_alternate_products.md#configuring-plugin-projects-using-the-intellij-idea-product-attribute).
-Many important details are provided, such as choosing a version of IntelliJ IDEA Ultimate given a targeted version of PhpStorm.
+Many techniques are discussed, such as choosing a version of IntelliJ IDEA Ultimate given a targeted version of PhpStorm.
 The table below summarizes the `gradle-intellij-plugin` attributes to set in the `build.gradle` file for a PhpStorm plugin project:

 | `gradle-intellij-plugin` Attribute | <br>Attribute Value |